 The Scottish Government has a data protection policy which covers many of the authorities scheduled in the Public Records (Scotland) Act 2011:

-[East Ayrshire Council (draft) DP Statement - Acrobat 372KB, new window]
+East Ayrshire Council (draft) DP Statement (372 KB PDF)

 The Scottish Crime and Drugs Enforcement Agency have the following which is mapped against the data protection principles issued by the Information Commissioner:

 The Information Commissioner published new guidance on subject access requests.
 This includes a downloadable PDF of the ICO's new Subject Access Code of Practice.
-This appears as a link as part of the News release at:
+This appears as a link as part of the News release.